The AI advantage: Experimentation and speed

 PowerMetrics gives you a metric-centric way to run this loop without heavy setup.

-- Standardize definitions: Build a governed catalog of metrics with names, formulas, owners, tags, and certification.
+Standardize definitions: Build a metric catalog governance framework with names, formulas, owners, tags, and certification.
 Everyone reads the same numbers the same way.

-- Share and review quickly: Publish views for leaders, give role-based access, and schedule a recurring 30-minute review to decide keep, scale, or cut.
+Share and review quickly: Publish views for leaders, assign role-based access, and schedule a recurring 30-minute review to decide: keep, scale, or cut.

 Mini case: a 90-day lead-scoring test